-4. Student Handbooks Policy - Mr. Gilbert notified the Board that the only revision to this policy was to notify the public that the student handbooks could be found on the school website and no longer at the district office.
+4. Student Handbooks Policy - Mr. Gilbert notified the Board that the only revision to this policy was to inform the public that the student handbooks could found on the school website.

-MOUNTAIN HOME SCHOOL DISTRICT NO. 193 MOUNTAIN HOME, IDAHO 83647 POLICY STUDENT HANDBOOKS
+MOUNTAIN HOME SCHOOL DISTRICT NO. 193 MOUNTAIN HOME, IDAHO 83647 P O L I C Y STUDENT HANDBOOKS

 All student handbooks are approved policy of the Board in accordance with Idaho Code 33-512(6), and MHSD Board Authority, Duties, and Responsibilities; Curriculum Materials Adoption policies, and in conjunction with MHSD School Safety and Discipline policy; and the Dress Code procedure, and any other relevant and related district policies and procedures.
-The complete student handbook for each school can be found on the school district website -www.mtnhomesd.org is on file at the district administration office and at the respective schools.
+The complete student handbook for each school can be found on the school district website - www.mtnhomesd.org is on file at the district administration office and at the respective schools.